 In Gal.
 5:14 the concept is repeated . . .
 “For all the law is fulfilled in one word, even in this: “YOU SHALL LOVE YOUR NEIGHBOR AS YOURSELF.”

-In James in 2:8 it is called “the Royal Law” because it is the one law that reigns over and governs all others.
+In James in chapter 2:8 it is called “the Royal Law” because it is the one law that reigns over and governs all other laws.